Do the Digit Insurance

 9. Cycling

 One can fit cycling into his or her day as a form of cardio in multiple ways.
 He or she can choose to cycle to the grocery store instead of taking a car or motorcycle.
-He or she can also choose the stationary bike in the gym for cardio instead of walking on the treadmill.
+He or she can also choose to use a stationary bike in the gym for cardio instead of walking on the treadmill.
 One can also learn to cycle and ride it on the house's lawns or in the garage.

 10. Hula-Hooping